Q1: Which levels will HKUGA College operate in 2021-2022?

 Q5: How do you select students for an interview?

-A: All applicants will be invited for the first round of interviews on 11th January 2020 (Sat).
-As for the second round of interviews, selection is based on students' performance in the first interviews, primary school academic results, learning attitude, school comments, parents' support, co-curricular activities and community service.
+A: All applicants will be invited for the first round of interviews in January 2021.
+As for the second round of interviews, the selection is based on students' performance in the first interviews, primary school academic results, learning attitude, school comments, parents' support, co-curricular activities and community service.

 Q6: What are the criteria for Secondary 1 admissions?